Rosa setigera

 HabitatRosa setigera can be found in prairies, thickets, meadows, roadsides and sometimes wetlands.

-Bark/Stem DescriptionYoung wood will be smooth and have a greenish red with large thorns.
+Bark/Stem DescriptionYoung wood will be smooth and have a greenish red colour with large thorns.
 The bark will become bronze, grey, and lightly furrowed as the wood ages.

 Flower/Leaf Bud DescriptionGreen, softly pointed and green in colour.
 As the buds mature and open, they will be pink in colour.